 Therefore, all epidemiological numbers are estimates.

 - The incidence of a disease is the number of new cases occurring in a given period of time (usually a year) in a given population (usually 100,000).
-With the challenges inherent in promptly and correctly identifying people with MS, arriving at an accurate incidence figure has been virtually impossible.

 - The prevalence of MS is the number of people with MS at a particular point in time, in a particular place.
 Most epidemiological studies in MS focus on prevalence.

 While prevalence is a bit easier to determine than incidence, the diagnostic issues can distort these figures as well, since all persons with MS are included in prevalence figures regardless of how long they have had the disease.
 Of the MS prevalence studies that have been conducted worldwide, the data from the northern hemisphere are the most reliable thus far.
 The Society is working to improve reporting.